dibakarbose/PyGame/README.md

 Features needed to change ::
 1) After game finishes it waites for 3 seconds to start a new game.
-The feature which I need to be added is that after the game finished there should come one button with text "Restart Game".
+The feature to be added is that after the game finished there should come one button with text "Restart Game".
 When user clicks the button then the Game should Restart.
 2) If Cross or Round wins then an appropriate message should come up so that it becomes user interactive.
 3) Game should have to options ::
     i)  Play with Computer